-- What the application is if it’s a low-traffic area in the front yard (just for aesthetics), that will cost less than a higher traffic area that needs to be a soccer field for the kids and a bathroom for the dog!
+- What the application is: if it’s a low-traffic area in the front yard (just for aesthetics), that will cost a bit less than a higher traffic area that needs to be a soccer field for the kids and a bathroom for the dog!

 Now that we know the variables, what should we expect to budget?
 We have created a table based on hundreds of past projects and, but as a disclaimer, we never charge “by the square foot”, this is just a simple way to give you a quick ballpark number:

 So what exactly are you getting for that investment?
 Let’s take a closer look at the costs that go into a typical 500 sq ft installation…